 - Accredited as a Comprehensive Center by the American College of Surgeons (ACS) Metabolic and Bariatric Surgery Accreditation and Quality Improvement Program (MBSAQIP) in partnership with the American Society for Metabolic and Bariatric Surgery (ASMBS).

-- Services and support after the surgery including free monthly support group meetings, access to bariatric nutritionist and psychologist, and encouragement of the supportive staff
+- Services and support after the surgery include free monthly support group meetings, access to bariatric nutritionists and psychologists, and encouragement of the supportive staff.

 Types of Bariatric Surgery Primarily Performed at UPMC Hamot

 - Gastric bypass surgery - The stomach is divided into a small upper part and a large lower part.

 - LAP-BAND® surgery - A silicon band is placed around the upper part of the stomach, creating a small upper gastric pouch.